vu1n/infinity-dex/temporal/README.md

 1. Place activities in the `activities/` directory with the `temporal_activities` package
 2. Place workflows in the `workflows/` directory with the `temporal_workflows` package
+3. Place configuration in the `config/` directory with the `temporal_config` package
-3. Update worker implementations in the `workers/` directory as needed
+4. Update worker implementations in the `workers/` directory as needed